CubiCasa/cubicasa-android-sdk-example-project/README.md

 ### 85, "Scanning too close.
 Showing proximity warning."
 Received if the user is scanning too close to objects and too close warning is shown.

+### 87, "Too fast rotations.
+Showing fast movement warning."
+Received when the user turns around too fast while scanning and fast movement warning is shown.

-### 86, "Scan range normal.
+### 88, "Scan range normal.
 Hiding proximity warning."
 Received when the user is not scanning too close to objects anymore and the too close warning is hidden.
 Too close warning is always displayed for at least a certain amount of time to avoid quick flashes of warnings.

-### 87, "Too fast rotations.
-Showing fast movement warning."
-Received when the user turns around too fast while scanning and fast movement warning is shown.

 ### 89, "Not moving too fast anymore."
 Received when the user is not turning around too fast anymore and the fast movement warning is hidden.
 Fast movement warning is always displayed for at least a certain amount of time to avoid quick flashes of warnings.

+### 90, "Failed to write scan log data. $exception"
+Received if writing of the `scanLog.json` file to scan folder fails.

 ### 91, "Failed to write feedback data. $exception"
 Received if writing of the `feedback.json` file to scan folder fails.